LumaPictures/pymel/docs/source/attributes.rst

-.. currentmodule:: pymel.core.nodetypes
+.. currentmodule:: pymel

 Attributes
 ==========

-The Attribute class is your one-stop shop for all attribute related functions.
+The `Attribute` class is your one-stop shop for all attribute related functions.
 Those of us who have spent time using MEL have become familiar with all the many commands for operating on attributes.
 This class gathers them all into one place.
 If you forget or are unsure of the right method name, just ask for help by typing `help(Attribute)`.